-Rover 3.2 (not yet released) includes support for up to two AB wheel encoders like those in this Pololu motor which can be used to improve position estimation especially when no GPS is used.
+Rover 3.2 includes support for up to two AB wheel encoders like those in this Pololu motor which can be used to improve position estimation especially when no GPS is used.

 Connection and Setup¶

 - connect motor encoder’s A and B outputs to the flight controller (i.e. Pixhawk’s) AUX OUT 3,4,5 and 6 pins.
 Normally 3,4 should be used for the left motor’s encoder, 5,6 for the right’s.

 - set BRD_PWM_COUNT to 2 to allow AUX OUT 3 and 4 to be used as inputs